 Almost all business owners hate Yelp, but they understand its power.

-One study found that 88% of consumers trust online reviews as much as personal recommendations and 72% of consumers say positive reviews make them trust businesses more.
+One study found that 88% of consumers trust online reviews as much as personal recommendations, and 72% of consumers say positive reviews make them trust businesses more.
 Millennials, in particular, trust user-generated content 50% more than other media.

 Reviews are a form of social proof.

 Both the quantity and quality matter.
-When you’re looking at buying a book on Amazon, you want to know how many people bought the book and also how many thought the book was excellent (as well as why those who rated it poorly did so).
+When you’re looking at buying a book on Amazon, you want to know how many people bought the book and also how many thought it was excellent (as well as why those who rated it poorly did so).

 Reviews, as a Harvard Business School article put it, “fill in the gaps by providing a tremendous amount of information on which to base decisions.”

-- Internal word of mouth (WOM): Reviews located on the retailer’s website.
+- Internal word-of-mouth (WOM): Reviews located on the retailer’s website.